Diet and Physical Activity Intervention for the Prevention of ADT-Induced Metabolic Changes in Patients With Prostate Cancer, TRIPLE-A PILOT Study

 Experimental: Group I (diet, physical activity)

-Patients attend 10 in-person or virtual sessions with a registered dietician over 6 months to receive diet instructions.
-Patients also attend 2 one-on-one sessions with an exercise psychologist to receive instruction to complete aerobic physical activity and strength/resistance training.
+Patients attend 10 in-person or virtual sessions with a registered dietitian over 6 months to receive instruction on healthy dietary pattern.
+Patients also attend 2 one-on-one sessions with an exercise physiologist to receive instruction on aerobic physical activity and strength/resistance training.
 Patients may also complete up to 21 additional supervised exercise sessions.

 Ancillary studies